Youth in care do not choose their circumstances, so it’s up to Foster Parents to choose—every single day—to open their hearts and homes.

 This March, Tikinagan is honouring the dedication and commitment of more than 200 Foster Parents during its annual Foster Parent Appreciation Month.

-Tikinagan shares the sacred responsibility held by parents, extended family and community members to care for children through their service model Mamow Obiki-ahwahsoowin, which means “everyone working together to raise our childrenA child’s circle of care may include the child’s parents and siblings, extended family members, the First Nation Chief and Council, Elders, the school principal and teachers, workers from other community resources, Tikinagan, other caregivers and Foster Parents.
+Tikinagan shares the sacred responsibility held by parents, extended family and community members to care for children through their service model Mamow Obiki-ahwahsoowin, which means “everyone working together to raise our childrenA child’s circle of care may include the child’s parents and siblings, extended family members, the First Nation Chief and Council, Elders, the school principal and teachers, workers from other community resources, Tikinagan, other caregivers, and Foster Parents.

-Learn more about becoming a Foster ParentLearn more about becoming a Short-Term Caregiver
+Learn about becoming a Foster ParentLearn about becoming a Short-Term CaregiverLearn about becoming a Live-In Foster ParentLearn about becoming a Foster Parent for children with medical needs

 Meet Our Past Foster Parent Honourees